protonemedia/laravel-cross-eloquent-search/README.md

 This Laravel package allows you to search through multiple Eloquent models.
 It supports sorting, pagination, scoped queries, eager load relationships and searching through single or multiple columns.

+### 📺 Curious about an implementation?
+Watch the live stream on 26 October at 14:00 CET: [https://youtu.be/WigAaQsPgSA](https://youtu.be/WigAaQsPgSA)

 ## Requirements

 * PHP 7.4+